 Having a passion in life matters

 To be honest, passion isn’t the only secret key to happiness.
-Neither a bed of roses.
 It’s not the end of your search for happiness.
 Yet, once you find your passion, it stays with you throughout your journey of life and becomes a source of happiness which never disappears.

 Your passion defines you.
 It becomes an inseparable part of you.
-It gets mixed-up in your identity to moment you become honest to it.
+It gets mixed-up in your identity the moment you become honest about it.
 And the more you work on it, the more you learn to love yourself.

 It gives you a meaning.